codenowinc/level_one_curriculum/front_end_development/css_selectors.md

 ```

 #### Class Selector
 The class selector is the selector you will probably use most when writing CSS.
-It’s declared with a dot preceding a string of one or more characters.
+It’s declared with a dot or period preceding a string of one or more characters.
 The class selector also matches all HTML elements on the page that have their class attribute set to the same value as the class, minus the dot.
 Let's look at an example.

 Let's say we want to highlight the Pomodoro estimates for each task, so they stand out from the rest of the information.
 We want every Pomodoro estimate to look the same as the next, but different from everything else on the page.